tonethar/IGME-430-Spring-2021/core-skills/5-first-node-web-server.md

 ### IV-A. Create a local GitHub repository

 - In order to post this app to Heroku, we'll need to push it to a *remote* Git repository.
 To do this we'll first make a *local* Git repository
-- To create a new local githib repository:
+- To create a new local github repository:
   - using GitBash/Powershell/Terminal, make **first-web-server** your *cwd*
   - type `git init`
   - type `git status`